getgrav/grav-learn/pages/08.advanced/09.grav-development/03.grav-17-upgrade-guide/docs.md

 ### Shortcode Core

 * **DEPRECATED** Every shortcode needs to have `init()` method, classes without it will stop working in the future.

+## Troublshooting Issues

+#### `ERROR: flex-objects.html.twig template not found for page`

+If you get this error after upgrading to Grav 1.7, it might be related to a plugin called `content-edit`.
+If you disable this plugin, the error should resolve itself.
+[Grav Issue #3169](https://github.com/getgrav/grav/issues/3169)

+#### Missing CSS Styling in Admin

+It has been reported that after upgrading to latest Grav 1.7 and Admin 1.10, some admin pages appear broken and not fully styled.
+THis could be related to the `imagecreate` plugin.
+If you disable this plugin, the error should resolve  itself.
+[Admin Issue #2035](https://github.com/getgrav/grav-plugin-admin/issues/2035)

 ## Reverting back to latest Grav 1.6